robertgodfrey/robertgodfrey.github.io/projects/stepn-sidekick.md

 This was the largest project I had worked on up until this point, and I learned a lot while making it.
 One of my main focuses was to create an intuitive user interface and to give the app a polished and professional feeling.
 To accomplish this, I learned how to implement design features such as button animation, tab views, and custom popup dialogs.
 I further broadened my knowledge of Android development with the implementation of features such as user location, audio, multithreading, foreground services, API calls, advertisements, and in-app purchases.
 Then, I learned it all again for iOS.
 This was the first project that I have published and it was my first experience using Swift & Xcode.
 Additionally, I translated the entire app into Korean (with some help).

+Recently, I added a machine learning model to the app that predicts the probability of receiving certain in-game items, based on over 6 months of community data.
+The model is deployed on Vercel and is accessed from the app by interacting with a REST API built with Flask.

-STEPN Sidekick currently has over 15,000 downloads across iOS and Android, and its average rating is 4.9/5.0 on both the Google Play Store and the Apple App Store.
+STEPN Sidekick currently has over 20,000 downloads across iOS and Android, and its average rating is 4.9/5.0 on both the Google Play Store and the Apple App Store.
 <br><br>

 <p style="text-align:center;">